The Advantages and Disadvantages of Menstrual Cups by Teya Janelle Posted on August 03, 2016 4 Comments

 Based on research, because of the fact that tampons are made of cotton fiber, it takes six months for your tampons to biodegrade, which is not good for the environment.

-FYI: Menstrual cups aren’t difficult to dispose and are environment – friendly.
+FYI: The cups aren’t difficult to dispose and are environment – friendly.

 Some girls are convinced that it’s common to experience allergies and itchiness in the vagina during menstruation.

 Actually, it’s not.
 Your pads should make you feel comfortable, not cause allergies.

 Your secretion during menstrual flow can attract bacteria which can cause yeast and bacterial growth that’s why it’s recommended to change pads every three or four hours to prevent serious infections.

 Using tampons may cause Toxic Shock Syndrome because of streptococcus bacteria found in the vaginal wall.